fredula/computer_theory/computer_theory_notes.md

 	</tr>
 	<tr>
 		<td><b>Words</b></td>
 		<td colspan="2">Words are strings that are allowed in the langauge.
-Words can be thought of rules for the language.
-B = </td>
+Words can be thought of rules for the language.</td>
 	</tr>
 	<tr>
 		<td colspan="3">